 - It can be cheaper than using a VPS.
 This only is the case if you got the server for really cheap and your electricity is cheap.

-You can have a media server to consoom your content (for example with
+- You can have a media server to consoom your content (for example